computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 [Robert Jensen](http://you.could.use.some.r1b.solutions/) says that Boobie Trap is actually a pretty horrible place to code (it's very loud and the tables are sticky), but it's one of the few places along the L in Bushwick with good internet.
-He goes there to push docker containers and backups.
+There's also a dedicated charging station for phones and a power strip next to that.
+Rob goes to Boobie Trap to push docker containers and backups.

 ### 61 Local
 Cobble Hill [Map](https://goo.gl/maps/4VdkZB9xAcv)